dabeaz/curio/README.rst

 into service.

-It's important to emphasize that the underlying kernel is solely focused on task management and scheduling.
-In fact, the kernel doesn't even perform any I/O operations.
+It's important to emphasize that the underlying kernel is solely focused on task queuing and scheduling.
+In fact, the kernel doesn't even perform any I/O operations or do much of anything.
 This means that it is very small and fast.

 Higher-level I/O operations are carried out by a wrapper layer that uses Python's normal socket and file objects.
 You use the